99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - HTTP / AWS (lambda or AWS services): You must config the integration request and response, setup data mapping with mapping templates for request and response which means we can change the data before it reaches client or backend.
-  Mapping template: modify parameters and strings, filter output results, use VTL scripting language for loops, if ecc..
+  Mapping template: modify parameters and strings, filter output results, use VTL scripting language for loops, if ecc...
 We can use it to convert from JSON (REST APIs) to XML (SOAP APIs)
 - AWS_PROXY (lambda proxy) incoming requests from the client is input data to lambda without changing the data, the function handles all logic
-- Lambda custom integration (non-proxy): opposite of proxt, specify how the incoming request data is mapped
+- Lambda custom integration (non-proxy): opposite of proxy, specify how the incoming request data is mapped
 - HTTP_PROXY Same as AWS_PROXY, requests passed directly to the backend, without modification, for API or HTTP endpoints.